dietercastel/SAE/README.md

 ### reportRoute (String, Optional)
 Default value: `'/reporting'`
 Route that is used to acquire various reports most notably Content Security Policy Reports.
-This route is excluded from any form of build in authentication so there is no need to add this route to the `excludedAuthRoutes` option.
+This route is excluded from any form of build in authentication so there is no need to add this route to the `excludeSessionAuthRoutes` option.

 ### cspReportOnly (Boolean, Optional)
 Default value: `false`